A. Michael Smith, a partner at PwC, said his organization is well aware how important data fluency is for employees at all levels of the company.

 Digital transformation, broadly speaking, is the use of technology by a company to change its core business processes in search of competitive advantage.
 That may include artificial intelligence, the internet of things, robotics, blockchain and augmented reality — a set of skills you’d be hard pressed to find in an MBA curriculum.
 “Digital transformation permeates all industry disciplines one way or the other, and all our programs need to incorporate ‘digital’,” said Dr. Bendik Samuelsen, provost of the BI Norwegian School of Business.

 “But how do we change our business curricula?”
 Dr. Prastacos said.
 “Is Python teaching enough, or do we need to think longer term, when humans and machines will be working together?
 How can we develop the mindset needed for the digital era?
-How do we harness their intuition, their judgement, their critical thinking?
+How do we harness their intuition, their judgment, their critical thinking?
 What about governance issues when it comes to all these IT and data resources?
 And how do the skills needed vary by discipline?”

 A related issue is one that refers to online and to shorter certificate programs.
 “There is a big demand for these programs, which provide important credentials to our attendees, and Stevens has been offering a large number of online degree and certificate programs to corporate audiences worldwide.
 Assuming this is the trend, as the general experience shows, how do we redesign our MBA program to take advantage of the technologies and to be also considerate of the executive whose lifestyle today is so demanding?”
 Dr. Prastacos said.